chetnashah/javawork/androidbasics/Intent.md

 An Intent can include data on which to perform an action (as a URI) or additional information as Intent extras.
 Intent extras are key/value pairs in a Bundle that are sent along with the Intent.

+## Implicit intent

+An implicit intent is a bit more abstract, where you tell the system the type of action, such as opening a link, composing an email, or making a phone call, and the system is responsible for figuring out how to fulfill the request.

 ### What can be passed inside intents?